INM-6/beNNch/README.md

 export PATH=$PATH:<install_path>/git-annex.linux
 ```
 - [JUBE](https://www.fz-juelich.de/ias/jsc/EN/Expertise/Support/Software/JUBE/_node.html)
-_Note that if you are using the latest JUBE version 2.4.1, the following export command is required for executing benchmarks due to a known bug.
+_Note that if you are using the JUBE version 2.4.1 or lower, the following export command is required for executing benchmarks due to a known bug.
 Once the bug is fixed, the export will become unnecessary and the documentation here will be updated accordingly._

 ```bash
 export JUBE_INCLUDE_PATH="<PATH_TO_REPO>config/:helpers/"